AtlasAnatomy/CargoFul_exercises/README.md

 ### Exercise 1: Time Series Analysis and Forecasting

-This exercise involves analyzing and forecasting time series data for POS (points of sale) to predict future quantity values for each location ID.
+This exercise involves analyzing and forecasting time series data for POS to predict future quantity values for each location ID.
 The steps include dataset quality assessment, handling outliers, prioritizing specific POS IDs, and using the auto-ARIMA forecasting model.

 #### Solution Steps:
 1. **Dataset Quality Assessment**: Examine dataset structure.